netaz/github_stars_analytics/README.md

 ## Installation

-These instructions will help get Distiller up and running on your local machine.
+These instructions will help get GSA up and running on your local machine.
 1. [Clone Star Gazers Analytics](#clone-star-gazers-analytics)
 2. [Create a Python virtual environment](#create-a-python-virtual-environment)
 3. [Install dependencies](#install-dependencies)